aleksi-kangas/qct-convert/README.md

 ### CLI

 - `<path/to/map.qct>`: Path to the input `.qct` file (required)
+- `--no-overwrite`: To prevent overwriting existing files (default is false)

+#### Export Formats

+##### KML

 - `--export-kml-path <path>`: Export map boundaries to a `.kml` file

+##### GeoTIFF

 - `--export-geotiff-path <path>`: Export georeferenced map to a `.tiff` (GeoTIFF) file
+- `--geotiff-georef-method`: Specify the georeferencing method for GeoTIFF export:
+    - `auto`: Automatically determine the most suitable georeferencing method.
+This is the default method.
+    - `gcp`: Use GCPs (Ground Control Points) for georeferencing.
+This uses all the georeferencing coefficients (incl. higher order) from the `.qct` file, yielding a more accurate result, when the higher order coefficients are non-zero.
+Note, not all GIS software support this method and that additional [gdalwarp](https://gdal.org/en/stable/programs/gdalwarp.html) may be required for GIS software compatibility.
+    - `linear`: [GDAL GeoTransform](https://gdal.org/en/stable/tutorials/geotransforms_tut.html) using constant and first order polynomial coefficients.
+If the higher order georeferencing coefficients in the `.qct` file are zero, this method is sufficient and recommended, as a wide range of GIS software support this method.

+##### PNG

 - `--export-png-path <path>`: Export map image to a `.png` file

+You can use the `--export-kml` flag to export map boundaries to a `.kml` file.

 On Windows: